Devyanshi023/intern/README.md

 # intern
-this repository has my tasks which i completed as a part of my project in bharat intern
+this repository has my tasks which I completed as a part of my project in bharat intern